RPretellD/RPretellD.github.io/_pages/publications.md

 <br>
-## **<u>PEER-REVIEWED CONFERENCE PROCEEDINGS</u>**
+## **<u>CONFERENCE PROCEEDINGS</u>**

 >
+**Pretell, R.**, <u>Katuwal, S.</u>, Huaman, A., and Motamed, R.
+“Assessing analytical solutions for vertical site response: Insights from the Service Hall Array.”
+In: *Proceedings of the 13<sup>th</sup> National Conference on Earthquake Engineering.*
+Portland, OR, July 13-17, 2026.
+*In review.*

+>
+Numanoglu, O.A., and **Pretell, R.**
+“Three-dimensional finite element simulation of a soil-structure system using double convolution-based input ground motions.”
+In: *Proceedings of the 13<sup>th</sup> National Conference on Earthquake Engineering.*
+Portland, OR, July 13-17, 2026.
+*In review.*

+> 23\.
 <u>Katuwal, S.</u>, and **Pretell, R.**
 “Site response for nearly vertical incident P and SV waves.”
 In: *Proceedings of GeoCongress 2026.*
 Salt Lake City, UT, March 9-12, 2026.
-*In review.*
+*Accepted.*

->
+> 22\.
 Numanoglu, O. A., **Pretell, R.**, and Hutabarat, D.
-“Seismic settlement analysis of Nihal Atakaş Mosque: A comparison of field observations, semi-empirical estimates, and 3D seismic soil-structure interaction simulation results.”
+“Seismic settlement analysis of Nihal Atakaş Mosque: A comparison of field observations, empirical and semi-empirical estimates, and 3D seismic soil-structure interaction simulation results.”
 In: *Proceedings of GeoCongress 2026.*
 Salt Lake City, UT, March 9-12, 2026.
-*In review.*
+*Accepted.*

-> 20\.
+> 21\.
 **Pretell, R.**, Brandenberg, S. J., Stewart, J. P., Gingery, J. R., and Zafir, Z. (2025).
 “Relationship between factors of safety against liquefaction triggering and liquefaction effects on ground motions.”
 In: *Proceedings of GeoExtreme 2025.*
 Long beach, CA, November 2-5, 2025.
 *Accepted.*

+> 20\.
+<u>Katuwal, S.</u>, **Pretell, R.**, Bayless, J. R., Motamed, R., and Abrahamson N. A. (2025).
+“Toward advancing ground motion model predictions for the Sierras region in Eastern Calfornia.”
+*2025 Seminar on Utilization Strong-Motion Data.*
+Sacramento, CA.

 > 19\.